dreamPathsProjekt/training-code/bash_guidelines/README.md

 - Be aware of stderr and stdout and use them properly
 - Only the `$()` notation is allowed, backticks must be avoided
 - For readability purposes, each function can include 2 lines spacing at before it's start and after it's end points.
 - Use shellcheck to verify your script.
-You might even want to run it as part of the CICD
+You might even want to run it as part of the CICD.
 - Use `shellcheck -x` when your script includes `source` commands (imports), to allow importing external files.
 Example:

 ## Further Resources